julian-molina/Documentation/docs/pages/suite/suite-charting-space-hierarchy.md

 You may set a scale value from within the charts by placing the mouse pointer over the corresponding time machine datetime box and scrolling the mouse wheel.

-{% include tip.html content="Pressing the mouse wheel while scrolling accelerates de process." %}
+{% include tip.html content="Pressing the mouse wheel while scrolling accelerates the process." %}

-[IMAGE]

 You may also set a scale value from within the designer by selecting *Configure Time Scale* on the time scale node menu and editing the corresponding configuration.